 Ez wuohs in Búrgónden ein vil édel magedîn

 daz in allen landen niht schœners mohte sîn,

 dar umbe muosen degene vil verlíesén den lîp.

 The story is basically the same tale as that of the Volsunga Saga, but it is profoundly different in presentation and tone, and it is mostly wrapped up in a single generation.
 The Nibelungenlied was written at the height of the poetic culture of the German Middle Ages — about 1200.
 It is full of knights and finery and jousting, and especially (particularly odd in the overall context of the story) notions of “courtly love” — in which a hero dotes upon an idealized lady from afar — someone he may not ever even have met.
 This is something we’ll encounter again in Chrétien de Troyes next week.

-Those who would like to may read the Auerbach, Mimesis, “Adam and Eve”; it has nothing much to do with our reading this week, but it doesn’t have anything to do with any other week’s reading either.
+Those who would like to may read Auerbach, Mimesis, “Adam and Eve”; it has nothing in particular to do with our reading this week, but it doesn’t have anything to do with any other week’s reading either.
+If you want to get another dose of this fine scholar’s literary thinking, though, it’s available.
 If not, that’s okay.